prasser/swtbrowser/README.md

 Dependencies
 ------

-SWT Preferences depends on SWT (obviously) and tagsoup (for parsing HTML).
+SWT Simple Browser depends on SWT (obviously) and tagsoup (for parsing HTML).
 The versions used to build the binaries provided on this page can be found [here](https://github.com/prasser/swtbrowser/tree/master/lib).

 Documentation